 \section{Proportional Approval Voting}

-In this section, we will consider Proportional Approval Voting (PAV), a multiwinner voting rule defined for dichotomous (approval) preferences.
-A na\"{i}ve way to form a committee would be to select the $k$ alternatives with highest approval score, but this method tends to ignore minority candidates, and so is not representative \cite{aziz2015justified}.
+In this section, we will consider Proportional Approval Voting (PAV), a multi-winner voting rule defined for dichotomous (approval) preferences.
+A na\"{i}ve way to form a committee would be to select the $k$ alternatives with highest approval score, but this method tends to ignore minority candidates, and so is not representative \cite{aziz2017justified}.
 PAV attempts to fix this issue: it is based on maximising a sum of voters' utilities, where a voter $i$'s utility is a concave function of the number of candidates in the committee that $i$ approves of.
-The rule was first proposed by \cite{Thie95a}.
-In the general case, a winning committee under PAV is hard to compute \cite{aziz2015computational}, even if each voter approves only 2 candidates and each candidate is approved by only 3 voters.
+The rule was first proposed by \citet{Thie95a}.
+In the general case, a winning committee under PAV is NP-hard to compute \cite{aziz2015computational}, even if each voter approves only 2 candidates and each candidate is approved by only 3 voters.

 Let us define PAV formally.
 Each voter $i$ submits a set $v_i \subseteq C$ of \emph{approved} candidates (or, equivalently, a dichotomous weak order with $v_i \succ_i C \setminus v_i$).
 We aim to find a good committee $W\subseteq C$ of size $|W| = k$.
 The intuition behind Proportional Approval Voting (PAV) is that voters are happier with committees that contain more of their approved candidates, but that there are decreasing marginal returns to extra approved candidates in the committee.
 Concretely, each voter obtains a `utility' of 1 for the first approved candidate in $W$, of $\frac12$ for the second, of $\frac13$ for the third, and so on.
 The objective value of a committee $W\subseteq C$ is thus